utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 * [Utility Flows](https://www.postman.com/postman/workspace/utility-flows)
 * [Miscellaneous Flows](https://www.postman.com/postman/workspace/miscellaneous-flows)

-These workspaces contains example flows utilizing a multitude of APIs for different products and tools, plus all the related collections and environments needed.
+These workspaces include example flows utilizing a multitude of APIs for different products and tools, plus all the related collections and environments needed.
 You can fork the flows to your own workspace, try them out, and then make your own changes and customizations.

 > Postman Flows is free to try on the Free plan for up to three users.
 Postman Flows is available as an add-on to the annual [Professional plan](https://www.postman.com/pricing/).
-Postman Flows is not currently available in the Basic and Enterprise plans.
+Postman Flows isn't currently available in the Basic and Enterprise plans.

 ## Enabling Postman Flows